hochfilzer/geo-locator/README.md

 Prior to training we split the dataset into a training set consisting of 80% of the data, and a test set consisting of the remaining 20% of the data.
 The key metric will be accuracy (that is, the percentage of correctly predicted examples).

+## Methods

+For training we used performed a random 80-20 split of the aforemenetioned dataset stratified along the classes, and made sure to have no overlap in places between the training and test set.
+The split dataset can be found [here](https://www.kaggle.com/datasets/bezemekz/gsv-cities-cleaned-normalized-train-test).

+## Results